-Through our courses and research opportunities, PRISM strives to give students a deep understanding of fundamental science and a great appreciation for technology development.
-Both undergraduate and graduate students alike are well-prepared for a wide variety of future career opportunities.

-Students must apply to and be admitted to a specific academic department (not PRISM) and must fulfill all departmental and joint degree requirements, including a doctoral thesis related to materials.
-They may apply to the program at any time after matriculating in their home department but are encouraged to do so in their first year; those wishing to pursue the joint degree should speak to their graduate administrator.

-The plan of study for students pursuing the joint degree is coordinated with input from the director of PRISM.
-All students must take a minimum of three courses approved by PRISM.

-Please see the Princeton Institute of Material's website for a complete list of courses that fulfill the materials science course requirements.

-The dissertation must have a clear materials focus, and be approved by the Princeton Institute of Material’s program director.
-A member of the dissertation committee (either reader or examiner) must also be a PRISM affiliated faculty member.

-Updated | The Princeton Institute of Materials strives to give students a deep understanding of fundamental science and a great appreciation for technology development through our courses and research opportunities.
+The Princeton Institute of Materials strives to give students a deep understanding of fundamental science and a great appreciation for technology development through our courses and research opportunities.
 Both undergraduate and graduate students alike are well-prepared for a wide variety of future career opportunities.

 Students must apply to and be admitted to a specific academic department (not PRISM) and must fulfill all departmental and joint degree requirements, including a doctoral thesis related to materials.
 They may apply to the program at any time after matriculating in their home department but are encouraged to do so in their first year; those wishing to pursue the joint degree should speak to their graduate administrator.

 The plan of study for students pursuing the joint degree is coordinated with input from the director of PRISM.
 All students must take a minimum of three courses approved by PRISM.

 Please see the Princeton Institute of Material's website for a complete list of courses that fulfill the materials science course requirements.

 The dissertation must have a clear materials focus, and be approved by the Princeton Institute of Material’s program director.
 A member of the dissertation committee (either reader or examiner) must also be a PRISM affiliated faculty member.